ajna-finance/ajna-grants/MULTICHAIN_STRATEGY.md

 ### Sidechains

-Due to the lower safety of sidechain bridges, bwAJNA tokens should be double-wrapped by a sidechain-specific `BurnWrapper` also deployed on the L1.
-This design prevents double-spends of the bwAJNA token due to sidechain bridges being compromised and releasing bwAJNA tokens incorrectly, artifically increasing the token supply available for burn-and-buy on other L2 solutions.
+Due to the lower safety of young sidechain bridges, bwAJNA tokens should generally be double-wrapped by a sidechain-specific `BurnWrapper` also deployed on the L1.
+This design prevents double-spends of the bwAJNA token due to sidechain bridges being compromised and releasing bwAJNA tokens incorrectly, artifically increasing the token supply available for burn-and-buy on other L2 scaling solutions.

-#### Polygon
+#### Polygon PoS

-bwAJNA tokens must be mapped to the polygon sidechain prior to bridging.
+Polygon's canonical bridge has held significant funds for many years without issue.
+As such, single-wrapped bwAJNA tokens will be mapped to the polygon sidechain prior to bridging, consistent with the design used for rollups.
 This mapping will create a unique address for bwAJNA on the sidechain.
-Once this address has been created, it can be referenced permissionlessly in either of the Polygon POS, or Polygon Plasma bridges.
+Once this address has been created, it can be referenced permissionlessly in either of the Polygon PoS, or Polygon Plasma bridges.

 #### Binance